semanticdata/ximena/src/notes/rhizomatic-learning.md

 tags:
   - stub
-description: 'Rhizomatic learning is a variety of pedagogical practices informed by the work of Gilles Deleuze and Félix Guattari.'
+description: "Rhizomatic learning is a variety of pedagogical practices informed by the work of Gilles Deleuze and Félix Guattari."
 ---

 # Rhizomatic Learning